MQCOMP2110-2022/web-development-assignment-stevecassidy/doc/level3-4.md

 # Level 3 and 4 Requirements

+These levels involve installing and configuring the backend Strapi server.
+See [this document](backend.md) for details of how to do this.
 ## Level 3

 1. Strapi backend configured to store the jobs and company data.
 When the server